A word nerd and grammar geek, I had it inked in February 2010, in celebration of the release of my first commercially successful writing project.

-I’ve always been a bit in love with the semicolon.
+I’ve always been a bit enamored of the semicolon.
 Although certain authors would disagree (Vonnegut, for example, hated the semi), I think it’s a splendid little piece of punctuation.

-Today, a great many more people have been getting semicolon tattoos.
+Today, a great many more people have semicolon tattoos.

 Symbolically, the meaning is this:

 “A semicolon is used when an author could’ve chosen to end their sentence, but chose not to.
 The author is you and the sentence is your life.”

 While my tattoo had taken up wrist residence years before long before the inception of Project Semicolon, it’s a movement with which I’ve become associated.

 The struggle with mental health, in all the associated forms, is a cause for which I am proud to stand.
 It is also one with which I have a deep level of intimate knowledge and experience.

 What follows below is an account of my own personal battle.

 I have struggled with depression for my adult entire life; intense, debilitating, sometimes life-threatening depression.

 Now, this doesn’t mean I have been depressed for my entire life; that isn’t how it works, at least not for me.